Diving in Galapagos

 Drinking tap water is not recommended.
 It is best to drink bottled water or purified water may be supplied by many resorts.

 Language & Currency

 Spanish is the official language, but English is widely spoken.
-The local currency is the US dollar, which Ecuadorian government adopted as its national currency in 2000.
+The local currency is the U.S. dollar, which the Ecuadorian government adopted as its national currency in 2000.

-The Galapagos observes Galapagos Time, referred to as GALT.
-It is 6 hours behind Greenwich Mean Time.
+The Galapagos observes Galapagos Island Time, referred to as GALT.
+It is 6 hours behind Greenwich Mean Time (-6 GMT).
 The Galapagos Islands do not observe Daylight Savings Time.

-The Galapagos are and archipelago of islands on either side of the Equator in the Pacific Ocean.
-The islands are part of Ecuador and located 563 miles west of the mainland.
+The Galapagos are a volcanic archipelago of islands on either side of the Equator in the Pacific Ocean.
+The islands are part of Ecuador and located approximately 600 miles west of the mainland.
 There are 18 main islands each having a land area of at least 1 square Kilometer and some much larger.
-The islands include Baltra (8 square miles), Bartolome, Darwin, Espanola (23 square miles), Fernandina, Floreana (67 square miles), Genovesa, Isabela (1792 square miles), Marchena (50 square miles), North Seymour, Pinzon, Pinta (23 square miles), Rabida, San Cristobal (215 square miles), Santa Cruz, Sante Fe (9 square miles), Santiago (226 square miles) and Wolf.
+The islands include Baltra (8 square miles), Bartolome, Darwin, Espanola (37 square miles), Fernandina, Floreana (107 square miles), Genovesa, Isabela (1803 square miles), Marchena (50 square miles), North Seymour, Pinta (23 square miles), Pinzon, Rabida, San Cristobal (215 square miles), Santa Cruz, Sante Fe (9 square miles), Santiago (221 square miles) and Wolf.
 There are some minor islands as well, like Daphne Major, South Plaza Island, Nameless Island and Roca Redonda.

 The population of the Galapagos Islands is slightly over 25,000.
 This does not include 1,800 temporary residents or 5,000 irregular residents.